 Sunday Early fog patches.
 Partly cloudy.
 Light winds.
 Daytime maximum temperatures in the mid to high 20s.
 Deceptively powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing and swimming, easing during the day.

-Saturday Mostly sunny.
-Light winds becoming N/NW 15 to 25 km/h during the morning then tending N/NE 20 to 30 km/h during the afternoon.
+Tuesday Partly cloudy.
+Light winds becoming S/SE 15 to 20 km/h during the morning then becoming light during the day.

 Wednesday Sunny.
 Light winds.

 Illawarra Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 A stubborn high pressure system currently squatting over the Great Australian Bight is the main culprit for rising temperatures across country SA.